cyongong/cyongong.github.io/index.md

 ## About Me

 <p style="font-size: 16px;">
-I am a first-year Ph.D. student at KAIST, advised by Professor
+I am a second-year Ph.D. student at KAIST, advised by Professor
 <a href="https://mm.kaist.ac.kr/joon/">Joon Son Chung</a>.
 My research centers on <strong>multimodal learning</strong>, with a particular focus on deepening the understanding and reasoning capabilities of
-<strong>multi-modal large language models (MLLMs)</strong>.
+<strong>audio-visual large language models (AV-LLMs)</strong>.
 </p>

 <p style="font-size: 16px;">